-Many of you will have read campaigns about the Irish Language Act in Northern Ireland and will have views on national languages being spoken at home and abroad.
+Many of you will have read campaigns about The Irish Language Act in Northern Ireland and will have views on national languages being spoken at home and abroad.
 Language itself can be a contentious subject; politicised and exclusionary for some, but ‘mother languages’ often transport people to happy places; to a loved one’s voice and to connections not brought about by any other sound.
 In this article, Festival Board member Siubhán Macauley explores her feelings towards Gaeilge and her use of it to connect with home.

 The Festival publishes this piece within our culture remit, acknowledging Siubhán as a relevant voice for today.
 Her piece handles her feelings for and connections with the Irish language, at home and abroad.
-It chimes with work with are undertaking with Gael Linn, Conradh na Gaeilge and Tony Birtill (event link here), alongside our position of working with all aspects of ‘Irishness’.
-To find out more about the Irish Language Act, follow this link.
+It chimes with work we are undertaking with Gael Linn, Conradh na Gaeilge and Tony Birtill (event link here), alongside our position of working with all aspects of ‘Irishness’.
+To find out more about The Irish Language Act, follow this link.

 An teanga Gaeilge, beo i Learpholl/The Irish Language, alive in Liverpool:

 This week, a family in Coventry won a significant legal battle to overturn a ban that prevented them using Irish wording on their mother’s grave.
 “In ár gcríothe go deo” was the phrase considered too inflammatory to include in a Coventry graveyard, without the English translation.
 I will give you the translation here, but by no means do I think that it cannot exist without it.
 “In our hearts forever” was the sentiment that best expressed -to that family through their mother’s tongue- in the Irish language.